Amendment to the RoHS Directive - everything you need to know

-Another point is the price increase when the time of the final ban 2023 has come: the short-term change of lighting, could cost you dearly.
+Another point is the price increase when the time of the final ban comes in 2023: the short-term change of lighting could cost you dearly.
 Manufacturers of forward-looking LEDs know that no other choice will be possible after September 2023.
-Accordingly, the prices for the LED lamps and the corresponding illuminants could rise in the short term, before the following demand will ultimately ensure falling prices again.
+Accordingly, the prices for the LED lamps and LED tubes could rise in the short term before the following demand will ultimately ensure falling prices again.

 What serves as a replacement?

 The focus for alternative light sources is currently on LEDs.
-This is because the LED offers decisive advantages compared to the T8 fluorescent tube.
+This is because the LED offers decisive advantages compared to fluorescent lamps.

 Accordingly, it consumes very little energy compared to other light sources.
 For example, up to 80 percent of the energy previously consumed by incandescent lamps can be saved.
 The reason for this lies in the semiconductor of the light-emitting diode.
 This emits the light more clearly and brightly, but at the same time requires less energy.
 LEDs also do not contain any harmful chemicals (such as mercury in energy-saving lamps).
 This makes them much more environmentally friendly than other means.